 Our staff will review your medical history, medication list, allergies, and pathology report from your doctor.
 You will then be asked to confirm the location of the skin cancer.
 The exact location of your skin cancer is essential before we can proceed any further.
 Sometimes several weeks or more can pass between your biopsy and the skin cancer surgery at our office.
 The exact location is sometimes "lost" during this period of time.
 We recommend that you take a picture of the exact location as soon as possible after the biopsy.
 Please mark the area with a pen or point to it in the photo.
 Please make sure you show the lesion in respect to other areas around it.
-You can then bring this information to your appointment or send it to us electronically through a secure internet link.
-See the enclosed instructions in your packet for detailed directions.
+You can then bring this information to your appointment or email it to us at photo@seacoastskinsurgery.com.

 If you are not certain of the exact location of your skin cancer, please assist our office with this vital information.
 Prior to your appointment, contact your referring doctor and have them fax us a diagram or body map that indicates the biopsy site.
-If they took a photo, they can send it to us.
+If they took a photo, they can email it to us.